Canner/WrenAI/wren-ai-service/README.md

 - execute `make start` to start the service and go to `http://UVICORN_HOST:UVICORN_PORT/docs` to see the API documentation and try the API

-## Demo

-- go to the `demo` folder and run `poetry install` to install the dependencies
-- in the `demo` folder, run `make prepare` in one terminal, and `make run` in another terminal to start the demo and go to `http://localhost:8501` to see the demo

 ## Production Environment Setup

 - copy `.env.prod.example` file to `.env.prod` and fill in the environment variables